RocketJ0/Portfolio/README.md

 Tries to establish correlations between different factors of the Framingham Heart study, to investigate how factors affect Systolic Blood Pressure and to calculate the probability of having high blood pressure.

 ### [☁️K means for cloud cover](./3.Cloud-cover-K-means)
-Applies the K means algorithm to isolate clouds over maps.
+Applies the K means algorithm to identify and extract clouds on maps.

 ### [🧬DNA sequence analysis: Markov Chains](./4.DNA-sequence-analysis)
 An investigation into biological sequences and markov chains.